sudhanshu-shukla-git/market/README.md

 ## 🏄 Get Started

-The app is a React app built with [Gatsby.js](https://www.gatsbyjs.org) + TypeScript + CSS modules and will connect to Ocean remote components by default.
+The app is a React app built with [Gatsby.js](https://www.gatsbyjs.org) + TypeScript + CSS modules and will connect to TURING remote components by default.

 To start local development: